raspberrypi/documentation/raspbian/applications/camera.md

 ```
 	--camselect,	-cs
 ```
-Select which camera (on a multi camera system) to use.
+Selects which camera (on a multi camera system) to use.
 Use 0 or 1.

 ```
 	--annotate,	-a		Enable/Set annotate flags or text
 ```
-Add some text and/or metadata to the picture.
+Adds some text and/or metadata to the picture.

 Metadata is indicated using a bitmask notation, so add them together to show multiple parameters.
 For example, 12 will show time(4) and date(8) since 4+8=12.